strogo/vector/rfcs/2021-03-02-6600-vector-remap-language-web.md

 Policy Agent][opa] (OPA) project is a good place to look.
 OPA has a DSL called [Rego] that you use to create policy logic.
-The maintainers of OPA created an [OPA Playground][opa_playground] that enables you to experiment with the language using your own custom JSON inputs and policies, a dramatically less cumbersome experience than using OPA on the command line (although, like VRL, OPA has an interactive REPL).
+The maintainers of OPA created an [OPA Playground][opa_playground] that enables you to experiment with the language using your own custom JSON inputs and policies, a dramatically less cumbersome experience than using OPA on the command line (although OPA, like VRL, does have an interactive REPL).
 In that playground, you can "publish" your policies and share the resulting URL.
 One of the core maintainers of OPA confirmed to me that those policies are stored in Amazon S3.

 ## Plan of attack

 TBD.
-I'd like to get feedback on these preliminary suggestions first and then circle back.
+I'd like to get feedback on these preliminary suggestions first and then circle back with more specifics.

 [6184]: https://github.com/timberio/vector/pull/6184
 [6590]: https://github.com/timberio/vector/pull/6590